-21.13 Grades and Grading
+21.12 Grades and Grading

-Letter grades shall be used to describe the achievement level attained within a particular course.
+the achievement level attained within a particular course.
 A final semester grade shall be based on continuous assessment throughout the semester as well as a final examination.
 A final examination is customary but may not be considered necessary in certain types of courses.

-21.14 Item Analysis and Test Statistics
+21.13 Item Analysis and Test Statistics